rails/rails/guides/source/asset_pipeline.md

 The Asset Pipeline
 ==================

-This guide covers the asset pipeline introduced in Rails 3.1.
+This guide covers the asset pipeline.

 After reading this guide, you will know: